BASE: Burst-Adaptive Autoscaling via Stacked Ensembles for SLO Assurance and Cost Efficiency: The BASE Framework

-Accurate resource planning of autoscaling plays a crucial role in optimizing system performance.
-Thus, we design the resource planner to find the right amount of resources (i.e., container-based instance replicas) for a cloud service/application to cope with coming workloads.
-It receives workload forecasts and outputs the recommended number of instances.
+In the resource estimator module, we estimate resource requirements indirectly by combining performance modeling with predicted request workloads.
+Since both workload prediction and performance modeling rely solely on historical observational data for policy learning, this approach eliminates the need for expensive labeled data in resource estimation.

-\textbf{Performance Modeling.} To achieve this, we first design a \emph{Support Vector Regression} (SVR)~\cite{awad2015support} driven performance model to estimate the response time under given workloads and instance replicas.
+\textbf{Performance Modeling.} To implement this, we first design a SVR~\cite{awad2015support} driven performance model to estimate the response time under given workloads, instance replicas, and service ID.
 SVR, a powerful machine learning technique, is well-suited for performance modeling due to its ability to capture non-linear relationships.
 Our performance model is represented as following:

-where $f_{SVR}(\cdot)$ denotes the predicted response time, $x=\{IN, WL\}$ contains the workload intensity and number of instances. $\phi(x)$ denotes the \emph{Radial Basis Function} kernel applied to the input variables $x$, and $w$ and $b$ are the model parameters.
+where $f_{SVR}(\cdot)$ denotes the predicted response time, $x=\{IN, WL, SVC\}$ contains the workload intensity, number of instances, and service ID embedding (i.e., one-hot encoding of service ID). $\phi(x)$ denotes the \emph{Radial Basis Function} kernel applied to the input variables $x$, and $w$ and $b$ are the model parameters.

 Historical data is collected from the target system to train the SVR model.
 These data consist of various workload scenarios and their corresponding response times.
 The workload scenarios cover different levels of workload intensity and resource quantities, with the workloads and resource quantities serving as the input variable and the response time as the output variable.

-During the training phase, the SVR model aims to find an optimal hyperplane that maximizes the margin between the predicted response times and the observed response times in the training data.
-This is achieved by using the \emph{Sequential Minimal Optimization} (SMO) algorithm to solve the following optimization problem:

-where $C$ is the penalty parameter for deviations from the margin, $\epsilon$ is the margin width, and $\xi$ are slack variables that allow for some training errors.
+Once trained and validated, the SVR model can predict the response time for new workload scenarios.

-\textbf{Performance-Constrained Resource Estimation.} In the context of resource planning, the SVR-based performance model is utilized to determine the minimum resource quantities (i.e., $IN_{min}$) needed to meet an SLO-defined response time requirement $\lambda_{RT}$.
-Given the performance model $f_{SVR}$ and a predicted workload $WL_{pred}$, the performance-constrained resource estimation can be expressed as the following:
+\textbf{Performance-Constrained Resource Estimation.} In the context of resource planning, the SVR-based performance model is utilized to determine the minimum resource quantities (i.e., $IN_{min}$) needed to meet an SLO-defined response time requirement $\lambda_{RT}^{n}$.
+Given the performance model $f_{SVR}$, a predicted workload $WL_{pred}$, and service $n$ (i.e., SVC), the performance-constrained resource estimation can be expressed as the following: